FragNichtWasFuerSaft/FragNichtWasFuerSaft/README.md

 -✨ inspired by things like the parabolic-multiplier approach used in analog computers ^^

--👾 wants to become a really good progammer
+-👾 wants to become a really good progammer / pro gammer

 <!--